stolostron/cluster-hibernate/README.md

 ```
   - The time window is configured to be active for 10 minutes from Monday - Friday at 7:00PM.
 This means the clusters will be hibernating in the evenings and weekends.
   - 10 minutes is enough time for the subscription to apply the update to all the clusters defined in the `./Hibernating` or `./Running` directories, even if the action takes longer to complete.  `location` is the timezone the time window will respect.
-3. Change the branch in the `subscribe/Running.yaml` and `subscribe/Hibernating.yaml` subscriptions, if using a branch for each ACM hub
+3. Manual step (if you don't run `configure.sh` ): Change the branch in the `subscribe/Running.yaml` and `subscribe/Hibernating.yaml` subscriptions, if using a branch for each ACM hub
 ```
 apps.open-cluster-management.io/git-branch: my-cluster-name
 ```